 So data-driven software is one approach to smoothly and seamlessly combine these two worlds together.
 And it works by breaking down the problem into the raw data, the data that you have been given as an input and you will not change, and then all the code transform that you need to do on top of it to generate, refine, clean up or model all the piece that you want to do.
 So, the philosophy behind it is really that you turn every data problem that you have, when you think about cleaning, when you think about modeling, by computing statistics, checking and so on.
 All these data problems, turn into a coding problem.

 This is something that we as data scientists have been trying to do so since the studies that we took for that.
 So this is why I encourage you to try it out.
 Give a try to DDS, by selling it using DDS Pi, and we look forward to seeing what feedback you will have for that.
 Thank you for watching this presentation.
 I would like to invite you to rate and review this session as well as all the other session that you’ll be watching.
 This feedback is really important for us and for the organizers to be able to improve the experience that you’re having with this virtual summit here.

 Thank you for attending this session.
 Thank you for attending the Data and AI Summit 2021, and we look forward to seeing you in the real world, face-to-face at some point into the future.

-Brooke Wenig is a Machine Learning Practice Lead at Databricks.
-She leads a team of data scientists who develop large-scale machine learning pipelines for customers, as well as teach courses on distri...
+Brooke Wenig is Director, Machine Learning Practice.
+She leads a team of data scientists who develop large-scale machine learning pipelines for customers, as well as teach courses on distributed machi...